pietrodn/grpcio-mac-arm-build/README.md

 In [this issue](https://github.com/grpc/grpc/issues/29262), I proposed a way to cross-compile grpcio from an Intel-based CI runner, using the amazing [cibuildwheel](https://github.com/pypa/cibuildwheel) tool.

 This repo contains another example, that uses GitHub Actions.

+## Licensing

+The [grpc](https://github.com/grpc/grpc/blob/master/LICENSE) project is licensed under the Apache License 2.0, BSD 3-Clause License, and Mozilla Public License Version 2.0.
+You can find the updated license text [at this link](https://github.com/grpc/grpc/blob/master/LICENSE).

+These binaries are provided by me and not endorsed by the original authors of the libraries.
+The binary are released under the same license terms of the original source code.